frederic-perez/AmE-dictionary/data/dictionary.md

 __Celt__ _n_ (Kelt :mega: /kĕlt/)
 __celtic<sup>1</sup>__ _n_
 __celtic<sup>2</sup>__ _adj_ :mega::two::hammer:
+__cembalo__ _n_ A clavier with strings that are plucked by plectra mounted on pivots. _Syn_ harpsichord _Although the piano is a more versatile instrument with a greater range, some musicians still enjoy playing the cembalo for its distinct sound._
 __cement bird bath__
 __cement__ _v_ :two::hammer: _He quickly cemented votes for the top job._
 __censer__ _n_ :two: A container for burning incense.